-4.7.5 Actuarial Valuation of members' interests
+4.5.7 Actuarial Valuation of annuitants' interests

-Members may be requested to provide certificates to value members' interests in a pooled product for tax reporting or other purposes, e.g. in the event of a transfer - to manage a spouse's interests against the cap in retirement income stream products (\$1.7m in 2021), for instance.
+Members may be requested to provide certificates to value annuitants' interests in a pooled product for tax reporting or other purposes, e.g. in the event of a transfer - to manage a spouse's interests against the cap in retirement income stream products (\$1.9m in 2024), for instance.

-Such valuations should take into account the product's rules.
+Such valuations need to consider the product's rules.
 In general, it is expected that:

-- Where the concept of an account balance is relevant, the members' interests will be the account balance adjusted, if appropriate, for undistributed mortality credit and investment returns. - The members' interests would be set to a minimum of any withdrawal or surrender benefit if such benefit was available without evidence of health.
+- Where the concept of an account balance is relevant, the annuitants' interests could be the account balance adjusted, if appropriate, for undistributed mortality credit and investment returns. - The annuitants' interests could be set to a minimum of any withdrawal or surrender benefit if such benefit was available without evidence of health.